Equity Method

 Impairment

-Impairment requirements for investments accounted for using the equity method are outlined in IAS 28.40-43.
-Impairment losses recognised by an associate or joint venture may not always be incorporated into the investor’s financial statements in the same amount.
-This discrepancy is primarily due to fair value adjustments and goodwill recognised by the investor.
-Nevertheless, as goodwill is not recognised as a separate asset, impairment losses recognised on an investment in an associate or joint venture can be completely reversed in subsequent periods (IAS 28.42).
+It is important to note that impairment losses recognised by an associate or joint venture may not always be reflected in the investor’s financial statements at the same amount.
+This is often due to fair value adjustments and goodwill recognised by the investor.
+Also, since goodwill is not separately recognised as an asset under the equity method, impairment losses on an investment in an associate or joint venture can be fully reversed in subsequent periods (IAS 28.42).

 Net investment in an associate or joint venture